johnsonchmatc/madisoncollege_php_webdevelopment/Units/week05/exam1_study_guide.md

 * You will be able to use notes and nitrous to test and verify things.
 * You will be given the entire class time to answer the questions and will turn in the results on paper.
 * The exam will be posted online for you to access during the class period.
+* The exam will be limited to 2 hours.

 ### Examples and things to consider
 Be able to describe the different kinds of variables being used.
 Are they scaler?
 What are their data types?